PadishahIII/RFGuess/Readme.md

 ## License

-This code is released under an [MIT License].
+This code is released under an [MIT License](https://github.com/PadishahIII/RFGuess/blob/master/LICENSE).
 You are free to use, modify, distribute, or sell it under those terms.

 ## Contact